The Yamaha Arius YDP-181 digital piano features 88 weighted keys with Graded Hammer effects that make playing much like an acoustic piano.

 The keyboard features Graded Hammer effects that also make playing feel realistic when compared to an acoustic.
 The piano features three damper pedals for playing a variety of pieces and half-pedal function for increased control and expression.

-The Yamaha Arius YDP181 is a versatile digital piano that is helpful enough for beginners but also impressive enough for experts.
+The Yamaha Arius YDP-181 is a good versatile digital piano that is helpful for beginners but also impressive enough for experts.

 Its audio sampling creates a superb sound that is akin to the actual instrument and the touch sensitivity and weighted keys make the experience all the more realistic.

 The damper pedals and half-pedal effect heighten the player’s versatility and ability to improve skill.
 The Yamaha YDP-181 is a useful digital version of the standard acoustic piano.